-In Pakistan, there is a limited choice when it comes to choosing a 4×4 vehicle.
+In Pakistan, there is a considerably limited choice when it comes to choosing a 4×4 vehicle.
 The major types are listed below, with a short description and rating for each vehicle.
-With the older 4×4’s, their offroad prowess depends mainly on their owners, while with the newer 4×4’s, it’s mostly up to the vehicle as it cannot be modified much.
-With these old jeeps, its the driver that’s the most important part of the drivetrain, which is what makes them so much fun off the road.
+With the older 4×4’s, their off road prowess depends mainly on their owners, while with the newer 4×4’s, it’s mostly up to the vehicle as it cannot be modified much.
+With these old jeeps, it’s the driver that’s the most important part of the drivetrain, which is what makes them so much fun off the road.

 The following jeeps are rated according to Pakistani terrain, where we hardly ever see any mud.
 We’ve got rocks, more rocks, even bigger rocks, and lots of fine sand!
 Most of the local jeeps would do terribly in deep mud, so luckily there isn’t any!
-4×4 lowrange can compensate for lack of power in any terrain, but with mud you need raw power coupled with fast throttle response.
+4×4 low range can compensate for lack of power in any terrain, but with mud you need raw power coupled with fast throttle response.

-Offroading Capability: 10 out of 10
+Off road Capability: 10 out of 10

 Petersen’s 4×4 Magazine, which is one of the oldest and most reputable 4×4 magazines, in their 50th year anniversary had a listing of the best 4×4 they had come across in 50 years.
 Most of the list had million dollar custom made machines made for rallies and competitions.
 The number one 4×4 was the Willy’s Jeep.
 Unfortunately, this issue is not available online, but I do have a copy of it which I’ll scan and put online in the future.
 The only other stock 4×4 in the list was the Dodge Powerwagon.
 Surprisingly, the Land Rover did not make it.
 The Unimog was also left out as in the US there are hardly any available to the public.
 The general consensus was that while modern 4×4’s are on paper superior, they lack that certain something which flat fenders have.

-Ford GPW and Willys MA/MB
+Ford GPW and Willy’s MA/MB

-The Willys MB was the design approved by the US Army during World War II.
+The Willy’s MB was the design approved by the US Army Corps during World War II.
 Ford was also awarded the contract as Willy’s didn’t have the production capacity for the entire US army order.
 Both Ford and Willy’s produced close to 650,000 jeeps from 1941–1945.
-The only major differences between the two are the grill, and the front chassis cross-member.
-The Willys chassis front cross-member is tubular, whereas the Ford cross-member is an inverted U section.
-All parts are interchangeable.
-The Jeep MB is considered an International Historic Mechanical Engineering Landmark, and changed the way the world looked at and used automobiles.
-There are more stories about this particular model (the Ford/Willys) than any other automobile.
+The differences between the two are cosmetic, mainly the bolts, the front chassis cross-member, and the embossing on the rear of the body tub.
+Ford, eager to leave its mark on the anti-Axis war effort, embossed all the bolts and the body tubs they produced with the Ford logo.
+They also used an inverted U section front cross member under the grill, as opposed to the tubular unit used by Willy’s.
+All parts are otherwise interchangeable between the two versions.

-Offroading Capability: 10 out of 10
+Off road Capability: 10 out of 10

 It would “go places where tankers quit and birds would go back exhausted.”

-Offroading Capability: 8.5 out of 10
+Off road Capability: 9 out of 10

-Offroading Capability: 8.5 out of 10
+Off road Capability: 8.5 out of 10

-Like all the other military Jeep’s, it’s extremely capable offroad, but the long wheelbase can cause ground clearance issues at sharp breakover angles.
+Like all the other military Jeep’s, it’s extremely capable off road, but the long wheelbase can cause ground clearance issues at sharp break-over angles.

-Offroading Capability: 7.5 out of 10
+Off road Capability: 7.5 out of 10

 Land Cruiser BJ-40